thepacketgeek/rust-tcpstream-demo/protocol/README.md

 ```

 # Using our new Protocol
-Well, if you're still with me here, congrats!
-That was a lot of work but you're about to see how it all pays off when we use the message structs in our client and server.
+If you're still with me here, congrats!
+That was a lot of work and you're about to see how it all pays off when we use the message structs in our client and server.

 I'll leave it up as an exercise to check out the [full protocol implementation](src/lib.rs) where we add `Serialize` and `Deserialize` traits for our methods above and make using our protocol as easy as: